Muc-Off pressure washer review

 Generally speaking, if you want to clean a motorbike, then you will probably find a pressure washer useful.
 However – and it’s a big however – sometimes, you need to be careful, particularly around electronics, bearings and suspension components.
 What you want is a pressure washer that is powerful enough to be useful but not so powerful that it can damage your bike.
-Enter the Muc-Off washer.
+Enter the Muc-Off pressure washer.

 I’ve been using this for more than two years and in that time, it has been used primarily on bikes though it has also turned its hand to cars, the occasional van and even a small HGV, as well as off-road bikes and the farm quad.
 And it has breezed the lot.